 Raspberry RP2040 (Pico board) experiences

 This is for a Raspberry Pico board.
-It's got an RP2040, which is a 2-core ARM Cortex-M0+ 133MHz, 264kB SRAM, magic PIO peripheral, and a builtin bootloader that speaks USB mass-storage.
+It's got an RP2040, which is a 2-core ARM Cortex-M0+ 133MHz, 264kB SRAM, magic PIO peripheral, and a builtin bootloader that speaks USB mass-storage (to allow programming).
 It has an RT6150B-33GQW 3.3V buck-boost regulator and a 2MB W25Q16JVUXIQ SPI flash program memory, and a 12MHz crystal.
 It has a USB connector, an active-high LED on GPIO25, and a BOOTSEL button to temporarily disable the SPI memory during boot-up.

 I want to program it, and in embedded projects I tend to indulge my bias against complication.
 So, I'm not using the darn Raspberry Pico SDK.